hbrbailon/malawi_news/readme.md

 # Malawi Flood News

-Data & Analysis compendium for the Disaster Framing for Malawi flood events paper.
+Data & Analysis compendium for the Disaster Framing of Malawi Flood Events paper.
 This paper is a VU Research Masters Thesis in collaboraiton with 510 Netherlands Red Cross.

 # Article
 To follow once the thesis is done